 - Vent fans: Vent fans are found in the kitchen and bathroom of most homes, but many fail to use them.
 Make it a habit to run the vent fan in the kitchen while cooking and in the bathroom after showering.

 Creating a Balance

-Healthy living is all about balance — too much humidity is bad but so is too little.
-By creating a balance, you can improve your health and your home environment.
+Healthy living is all about balance — too much humidity is bad, but so is too little.
+You can improve your health and home environment by creating a balance.

-There are many effective ways to dehumidify a room, depending on which method you prefer.
-Natural methods such as rock salt and baking soda are excellent for smaller areas, while larger rooms will require a dehumidifier or AC.
+Depending on which method you prefer, there are many effective ways to dehumidify a room.
+Natural methods such as rock salt and baking soda are excellent for smaller areas, while larger rooms require a dehumidifier or AC.

 In addition, it’s essential to look out for humidity issues, such as mold and water beads.
 Excess moisture and dampness can cause several health issues, such as triggering allergies and respiratory problems.
-Luckily, a few simple changes to everyday activities can help to keep humidity levels to a balanced level.
+Luckily, a few simple changes to everyday activities can help to keep humidity levels balanced.